If I’m not admitted to the Dual Degree program, will I automatically be considered for the Master of Science in Technology Innovation (MSTI)?

 For the final phase of the MSTI program, GIX students form interdisciplinary teams to develop high-impact projects that address real-world challenges.
 Completed in collaboration with GIX’s Consortium, which includes companies like Microsoft, T-Mobile, Boeing, AT&T, and Baidu, the projects are designed to challenge students to create innovative solutions using emerging technologies.

 The program also includes access to a network of mentors.
-The mentorship program is volunteer and brings together successful professionals and entrepreneurs from diverse backgrounds to help guide students with their career and professional development goals.
+The mentorship program is voluntary and brings together successful professionals and entrepreneurs from diverse backgrounds to help guide students with their career and professional development goals.

 During the program, there are other opportunities to learn from highly successful leaders, CEOs, and entrepreneurs.
 For our first cohort, as an example, we organized a weekly speaker series featuring fireside chats with Steve Davis, CEO of Path; Raj Singh, the CEO of Accolade; and more.